chuanseng-ng/Automated_File_Transfer_Rename_NAS/README.md

 ## Status:
 1. Feature done -> Verified to be working
 2. Feature done -> Verified to be working
-3. Feature done -> Not yet verified
+3. Feature done -> Verified to be working
-4. Pending
+4. In-progress
 5. NIL

 ## Requirements: